nightjuggler/peaks/README.md

 The Leaflet/Mapbox.js version of P-Map includes a powerful, extensible menu (accessible via the layers icon in the top-left) with which different base layers and overlays can be selected and point queries can be enabled.

-Many parameters can be specified in the URL.
-For example, the following link opens the map at zoom level 10 (**z=10**), centered at 37.81082&deg;N 119.4855&deg;W (the Olmsted Point parking area in Yosemite) (**ll=37.81082,-119.4855**), loads a GeoJSON file with data from the Sierra Peaks Section list (see above), shows those peaks as clickable triangular markers (**o=sps**),
+Many parameters can also be specified in the URL.
+For example, the following link opens the map at zoom level 10 (**z=10**), centered at a given latitude and longitude (the Olmsted Point parking area in Yosemite) (**ll=37.81082,-119.4855**), loads a GeoJSON file with data from the Sierra Peaks Section list (see above), shows those peaks as clickable triangular markers (**o=sps**),